UrSerghei/codingTasks/README.md

    - Description: Customer segmentation using K-means clustering.
    - Dataset: [Mall Customers Dataset](https://www.kaggle.com/datasets/shwetabh123/mall-customers)
    - Notebook: `Kmeans_task.ipynb`

+ 5. **Task 5: Organize downloads**
+   - This project automates the organization of files in your Downloads folder by moving them into subfolders based on their file types.

 ## Setup Instructions

 To run these notebooks and scripts locally, follow these steps: